 Roby's service in Congress has also been defined by independence and pragmatism.
 She played a front-and-center role in passing the 2014 Farm Bill.
 Roby went against her party’s leadership and voted against the Budget Control Act of 2011 due to the threat of sequestration, which led to dangerous military funding cuts.

 Upon the release of startling reports from the Department of Veterans Affairs, Roby worked ceaselessly to address flagrant misconduct at the Central Alabama Veterans Health Care System (CAVHCS).
 Many positive steps have been made including: the VA Reform Bill, Clay Hunt Act and removal of flawed leadership at CAVHCS.
 However, staffing and care efficiency problems remain, and Rep. Roby will continue her efforts to oversee reform.

 In December of 2013, Roby was tapped to serve on the House Appropriations Committee, which has oversight on the whole range of government spending.
 Roby is the first representative from Alabama’s 2nd Congressional District to serve on this key committee.
 In addition to defense and agricultural issues, Roby’s primary areas of focus on the Appropriations Committee are improving the services and efficiencies of the Department of Veterans Affairs, and supporting the role of Career and Technical Education in workforce development.

-Rep. Roby sits on the prestigious House Armed Services Committee, the House Committee on Agriculture, and the House Committee on Education and the Workforce.
-She is married to Riley Roby and they have two children, Margaret and George.
-The Robys are members of Trinity Presbyterian Church, where they are involved in various ministries.
+Roby obtained a Bachelor of Music degree from New York University in 1998 and her law degree from Cumberland School of Law at Samford University in 2001.
+Martha is married to Riley Roby and they have two children, Margaret and George.
+The Robys are members of Trinity Presbyterian Church, where they were married, their children baptized and where they are involved in various ministries.